 Colan was inducted into the Will Eisner Comic Book Hall of Fame in 2005.
 In 2007 Gene Colan penciled the final issue of Blade vol. 4 (Blade #12, Oct.
 2007).
 In the same year he also penciled a number of pages of the centenary issue of Daredevil vol. 2 (Daredevil #100, Oct.
 2007).
 As late as 2009, Colan worked on Captain America #601 (Sep.
 2009), winning the Eisner Award for Best Single Issue (with writer Ed Brubaker).

-Gene Colan died on June 23, 2011, aged 84, following complications of cancer and liver disease.
+Gene Colan died on June 23, 2011, at the age of 84, following complications of cancer and liver disease.